lujic/sea-leap/README.md

 - **inference-benchmark** - aims to obtain inference latency benchmarks for different (RPi) node types.
 - **inference-docker** - contains source files to build docker images for the object detection logic.
-- **placementServiceSimulation.py** - simulates the calculation of the most appropriate location for a set of configurable information: dataset, edge node specifications, analytics, network topology and characteristics.
+- **placementServiceSimulation.py** - simulates the calculation of the most appropriate node location considering a set of configurable information: dataset, edge node specifications, analytics, network topology and characteristics.
 - **tracking-mechnaism** - aims to build agent monitoring services and metadata-database for registration and tracking of data movements.
-- **meta-scheduler** - aims to self-adaptively guide the placement of requested analytics processing based on data locality; represents the complete SEA-LEAP workflow integrating the aforementioned services.
+- **meta-scheduler** - aims to self-adaptively guide the placement of analytics requests based on data locality; represents the complete SEA-LEAP workflow integrating the aforementioned services.

 *******************************************************************